Skip to Content

-The Ministry of Trade, Industry and Resources (MOTIR, Minister Kim Jung-kwan) announced that it co-hosted the 2nd Korea–Germany Industrial Data Space Forum on Thursday, October 23, at the Nine Tree Premier ROKAUS Hotel in Yongsan, Seoul, together with Germany’s Federal Ministry for Economic Affairs and Climate Action (BMWE).
+The Ministry of Trade, Industry and Resources (MOTIR, Minister JK Kim) announced that it co-hosted the 2nd Korea–Germany Industrial Data Space Forum on Thursday, October 23, 2025, at the Nine Tree Premier ROKAUS Hotel in Yongsan, Seoul, together with Germany’s Federal Ministry for Economic Affairs and Climate Action (BMWK).
 The event brought together around 100 experts from industry, academia, and research, including representatives from the Korea Institute for Advancement of Technology (KIAT), the Korea Industrial Complex Corporation (KICOX), and AI solution companies.

 Overview of the 2nd Korea–Germany Industrial Data Space Forum